SystemsBiologyUniandes/PyEcoLib/README.md

 The first row is the time from 0 to tmax, sampled periodically with period sample_time.
 Subsequent columns correspond to the size of each cell at those times.

+An example of a dataset consisting on 3 cells, can be something like this:

 | time      | Cell1          | Cell2  |Cell3  |
 |----------|----------|----------|----------|
 |0|	3|	3|	3|